jamesjonesphoenix/X3-Colour-By-Race/README.md

 ![X3 Colour By Race - Header](https://i.imgur.com/X98MQ7l.jpeg)
 # <span style="color:blue">C</span><span style="color:green">o</span><span style="color:magenta">l</span><span style="color:orange">o</span><span style="color:yellow">u</span><td><span style="color:red">r</span></td> By Race

-* Colour By Race is an AL plugin for X3:AP and X3:FL which colours the names of ships and stations across the galaxy.
-It makes for a cool looking and easier to parse sector map.
+* Colour By Race is an AL plugin for X3:TC, X3:AP and X3:FL which colours the names of ships, stations across the galaxy.
+It makes for a cool looking and easier to parse sector and universe map.
+* As of version 2.0.0 you can also colour the names of sectors in X3:FL only.
+Sector colouring is activated as a separate AL plugin so you can use it standalone or alongside colouring ships & stations.
 * Most objects only have part of their name coloured, usually the name of their race or corporation.
 * More screenshots of Colour By Race in action at [this Imgur gallery](https://imgur.com/a/TSrPT8c).